Speech Therapy Bubbles

 Speech Therapy Bubbles Ideas

-Bubbles can be simply used as a reward or motivation.
+You can simply use bubbles as a reward or for motivation.
 However, there are other ways to use bubbles with children of all ages.
-For example:

 - Sequencing while making bubbles